No matter how big your arms, chest, or back are…an upper body just isn’t complete without well-developed shoulders.

 After about a year of this new style of eating and training, which I teach in my books, I looked like this:

 It’s quite an improvement, of course (I was thrilled), but let’s focus again on that left shoulder because it’s still lagging.
-The medial head in particular lacked size–it didn’t protrude enough to balance the size of my triceps.
+The lateral head in particular lacked size–it didn’t protrude enough to balance the size of my triceps.